History of the Hoover Dam

 Hoover Dam is among the world's most popular dams, admired by people from all over because of its rich history, advanced mechanical design, and the stunning landscapes around it.
 Lake Mead, the biggest reservoir in the country formed due to the construction of the Hoover Dam, is just 20 minutes from the site.

 This part of Las Vegas offers many opportunities to relax, unwind, and learn!
 Here's a brief background on Hoover Dam that will get you even more excited for your trip.

-The dam was constructed from 1930 to 1936, during the Great Depression, to control flooding and divert the flow of the Colorado River for agricultural irrigation.
+The Hoover dam was built from 1930 to 1936, during the Great Depression, to control flooding and divert the flow of the Colorado River for agricultural irrigation.
 It was also built to supply water and hydroelectric power to households in nearby areas.